Teaching

 Orr Shalit rants about data-driven teaching methods: Why a “scientific approach” to science education is something I reject.

-I claim that teaching — like making a scrambled eggs or kissing or riding a bicycle — is an activity that humans can do very well without the pretence of approaching it scientifically.
+I claim that teaching — like making scrambled eggs or kissing or riding a bicycle — is an activity that humans can do very well without the pretence of approaching it scientifically.

 For the record, some of my favourite science about bikes is blogged here and my favourite egg-scrambling research is at Kenji López-Alt’s Food Lab and it has substantially improved my ability to scramble eggs.
 I am currently not familiar with published studies on kissing but I can recommend field research.